betafcc/fv-fullstack-challenge/README.md

 As mentioned before, the enpoints for posts and photos are paginated, so I load the first page on server side, and load subsequent pages on scroll.

-This can be desired from SEO perspective, as a part of the content is immediately available.
+This can be desired from SEO perspective, as a part of the content is immediately available, although the components I used were not SSR friendly and would need to be refactored.

 I provided just a hint of **Head tags** that could be included, in a real project, I would include the necessary ones for Social cards (`og:*` and `twitter:*` meta tags).